Key Elements of a DevSecOps Culture

 - Blameless Post-Mortems: When security incidents or vulnerabilities occur, the focus should be on understanding the root cause and improving processes, not on assigning blame.
 A blameless culture encourages transparency and learning from mistakes.

 - Automation Mindset: Embracing automation for security testing, compliance checks, and incident response not only improves efficiency but also reinforces the idea that security is an integral part of the development workflow.
-This aligns with the automation goals discussed in Key DevSecOps Practices.

 - Leadership Buy-in and Support: Cultural change needs to be driven from the top.
 Leadership must champion the DevSecOps initiative, provide necessary resources, and empower teams to adopt new ways of working.